smgood/Oculus-Shooter/README.md

 # Oculus-Shooter
 HackIllinois Project.
-Use Oculus and Myo to shoot targers
+Use Oculus and Myo to shoot targets